-- \$FQDN is the fully-qualified domain name appropriate to the signed SSL Certificate, such as smrtlink.university.edu. - \$keystore is the path to the keystore file generated from the SSL Certificate (.jks extension); this will be copied to the SMRT Link installation. - \$TRUSTSTORE is the path to client-truststore.jks. - \$KEYPW is the password used for generating keys.
+- \$FQDN is the fully-qualified domain name appropriate to the signed SSL Certificate, such as smrtlink.university.edu. - \$KEYSTORE is the path to the keystore file generated from the SSL Certificate (.jks extension); this will be copied to the SMRT Link installation. - \$TRUSTSTORE is the path to client-truststore.jks. - \$KEYPW is the password used for generating keys.

-The FQDN must match the dnsname specified in the installer The shorthand (such as "smrtlinkhost") will not work because the certificate is for a domain name, not an unqualified host name.
-When running the SMRT Link installer, do this by passing the arguments --dnsname \$FQDN.
+The FQDN must match the dnsname specified in the installer configuration prompts.
+The shorthand unqualified subdomain name or alias (such as "smrtlinkhost") will not work because the certificate is for a domain name, not an unqualified host name.
+When running the SMRT Link installer, do this by selecting or specifying the FQDN during the configuration prompts or by passing the arguments --dnsname \$FQDN to the installer.

-Also note that if you are using LDAP authentication, you may need to reenter the password for the LDAP connection in the WSO2 administrative interface once SMRT Link has been started again, for example: https://smrtlink.pacb.com:9443/carbon.
+Note: If you are using LDAP authentication, the BIND distinguishedName account password is stored encrypted with the SSL certificate key, which has now changed.
+The BIND distinguishedName service account password for the LDAP integration must be reentered and saved in the WSO2 API Management interface following services startup, for example: https://smrtlink.pacb.com:9443/carbon.